openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

    The latest perl 5.8.4 does more strict check for suid scripts, and the following two may cause incompatibility for some users

-   a. the name of the perl interpreter must has string 'perl'
+   a. the name of the perl interpreter must include the 'perl' string

       We used suggest 'speedy_suid' as the name of suid speedy perl interpreter, but we would like to suggest 'speedy_suidperl' as the name of speedy perl